-Bring to a boil, reduce heat and simmer for about 3 to 5 minutes, or until mixture thickens, whisking frequently.
+BRING mixture to a boil, reduce heat and simmer for about 3 to 5 minutes, or until mixture thickens, whisking frequently.
 Reduce heat and add Cabot Cream Cheese, stirring until well blended.
-Gradually whisk in 1 cup of Cabot Sharp Lite50 Cheddar and salt, stirring until well blended.
+Gradually whisk in 1 cup of cheddar and salt, stirring until well blended.

-Can’t get enough pasta and shrimp?
+*Can’t get enough pasta and shrimp?
 Be sure to try this Linguine Rosa with Shrimp.
-As a co-operative of over 1,100 farm families, Cabot is dedicated to creating the highest quality products and recipes that best showcase the fresh flavors of our products.
-Please share your thoughts on this alfredo shrimp pasta after you’ve made it by rating and reviewing the recipe.
+As a co-operative of over 800 farm families, Cabot is dedicated to creating the highest quality products and recipes that best showcase the fresh flavors of our products.
+Please share your thoughts on this Alfredo Shrimp Pasta after you’ve made it by rating and reviewing the recipe.

 Needed a cheesy shrimp recipe that didn’t need parm, because it was last minute late dinner and I didn’t have any parm, and found this one.
 It was amazing and is a keeper.
 I used white cheddar, pasta shells instead of linguine, and frozen pre-cooked shimp because that’s what I had.
 Cooked the pasta, heated the shrimp and made this yummy sauce.
 Easy to make for this amateur cook.
 This is going to replace my previous parm and olive oil cheesy shrimp pasta for sure.